-Current Employees: Consistent with the statement on its application for employment and in offer letters, Indiana University may conduct a criminal history check on any current academic appointee.
+Consistent with the statement on its application for employment and in offer letters, Indiana University may conduct a criminal history check on any current academic appointee.
 If the university becomes aware that any current academic appointee has not been truthful about criminal convictions during the recruitment process, the academic appointee will be subject to disciplinary action up to and including termination for misconduct.

-Previous Criminal History Checks: If Indiana University has performed a criminal history check on an academic appointee within the past year, a new check will not be required.
+If Indiana University has performed a criminal history check on an academic appointee within the past year, a new check will not be required.
 The results of the previously performed criminal history check will be considered for any pending decision on academic appointments.

-Future Employment: Academic appointees who have been terminated or who have had an offer of employment withdrawn under the provisions of this procedure are not eligible for future employment with Indiana University.
+Academic appointees who have been terminated or who have had an offer of employment withdrawn under the provisions of this procedure are not eligible for future employment with Indiana University.

-Valid Driver's License: A Motor Vehicle Records check will also be required of all academic appointees who drive a motor vehicle as part of their Indiana University position.
+A Motor Vehicle Records check will also be required of all academic appointees who drive a motor vehicle as part of their Indiana University position.
 The results of the check will be considered in employment decisions as described above.

-Education, Employment and Licensure Checking: These checks will be the responsibility of the hiring dean, department chair or chair of the search committee.
+Education, Employment and Licensure Checking are the responsibility of the hiring dean, department chair or chair of the search committee.